 To reactivate Facebook Messenger, just log back into the Messenger app using your username and password.

 Note: Reactivating Messenger will also reactivate your main Facebook account.
 If you only want to keep the Messenger service, you will need to deactivate your Facebook account for a second time.

 Remember, you can still appear invisible on Messenger and Facebook Chat without taking the drastic step of deactivating your account.
 And Facebook Messenger icons and symbols can give you insight into whether your messages were delivered.
 Lastly, keep in mind that if you delete your Facebook account completely, you will lose access to Messenger as well.
-There is no way to keep Messenger without maintaining a Facebook profile.
+Sadly, there is no way to keep Messenger without maintaining a Facebook profile.
 But you can try another app like Kik, which teens love.